 Aiding and abetting another person in procuring or attempting to procure certification for any person who is not eligible for certification.

-Revocation, suspension, or limitation of certification.
+Revocation, sSuspension, or lLimitation of cCertification.

 Any certification issued by the Division may be suspended, summarily suspended, revoked, or limited for good cause in accordance with the Administrative Procedures Act, Section 24-4-101, et seq., C.R.S.